 SereneLife toilet is popular among RV owners because it is very portable, simple to use and clean.
 Plus, you can clearly see what level the waste is at and you can plan when to dump the tank’s contents.

-It has been tested and found to be natural, safe, and very eco-friendly.
-So, it’s a great option for cabins, RV’s, and homes with a bad water supply.
+It has been tested and found to be natural, safe, and eco-friendly.
+It’s a great option for cabins, RVs, and homes with a bad water supply.

 The agitator helps in quick composting while the self-contained tank is designed to divert liquid wastes.
 The toilet is overall sturdy and easy to wipe clean with a disinfectant or liquid soap.

 Customers also say that the compost container is easy to disassemble for cleaning or other purposes.
 The packaging contains all the necessary parts for assembly, but the external vent will need to be purchased separately.